Home

 How Teal Packaging Approaches This

-Teal manufactures both corrugated and cardboard (paperboard) boxes with no minimum order quantity.
-You can order one box or ten thousand.
+Teal manufactures both corrugated and cardboard (paperboard) boxes with low minimum order quantities.
+You can order a starter run or scale to larger quantities.
 That matters when you are testing a new product, launching a seasonal line.
 Or scaling from startup to growth stage.

-Whether you need a corrugated mailer box that can survive a cross-country shipment or a paperboard folding carton for retail display, the process is the same: no minimums, no design fees, free shipping.
+Whether you need a corrugated mailer box that can survive a cross-country shipment or a paperboard folding carton for retail display, the process is the same: low minimum order quantities, no design fees, free shipping.

 If you are not sure which material fits your product, get a quote and ask.
 The team can walk through your product weight, shipping method.
 And retail environment to point you toward the right board type before you commit.
 Request a quote here and get a response within one business day.